djacobow/detrumpify/README.md

 However, I will continue to add new insults as I come by them throughout the 2016 presidential election cycle.

+### Enhancements and Options

+Over time the extension has grown in complexity.
+A few improvements include

+* insults loaded from external config file
+* insults for Pence, Bannon, etc added
+* insults can be turned on and off by person
+* lots of options for insults control
+* option for user to edit own config
+* code to replace trump images with images of kittens

 ## Installation